indiser/doujin-api/README.md

 > *Because sometimes you need to programmatically access manga metadata.
 For research purposes, obviously.*

-A blazingly fast™ FastAPI-based REST API that scrapes and serves manga metadata from Some Hentai Websites.
+A blazingly fast™ FastAPI-based REST API that scrapes and serves manga metadata from some hentai website.
 Built with modern async Python, questionable regex patterns, and just enough web scraping magic to make it work without getting us sued.

 ## 🎯 Overview

 This API provides a clean, RESTful interface to retrieve comprehensive manga information including metadata, tags, recommendations, and image URLs.
-It leverages CloudFlare bypass techniques (via `curl_cffi`) and BeautifulSoup for parsing, because apparently Some Hentai Websites doesn't believe in official APIs.
+It leverages CloudFlare bypass techniques (via `curl_cffi`) and BeautifulSoup for parsing, because apparently some hentai website doesn't believe in official APIs.
 I spent 3 days fighting CloudFlare so you don't have to.

+**UPDATE**: The old API got deprecated (RIP).
+We've rebuilt it from scratch to work with some hentai website's new SvelteKit architecture.
+Because nothing says "fun weekend" like reverse-engineering someone else's frontend framework.

 ### Key Features